-Which One to Select?
+Which Shower to Select for your Bathroom?
 Electric / Power or Thermostatic?

 Electric units are great for big households or those on a budget or both!
 Electric showers are fairly cheap and can be connected from either the right or the left-hand side, so this type is versatile and can be fitted in just about any bathroom.
 Also, these are compact elements that fit in small spaces; however, you must consider the plumbing and pipework to be in order.
 You will find myriad options at QS Supplies to choose from, depending upon the type of your domestic plumbing system.
 A real benefit of this type of unit is that it contains its own heating element, which means that you've got lots of comforting hot water, and you're not reliant on your boiler to provide it, which is great if you have an older make or a small water tank.
 These types are also ideal if you're watching your bills: they only heat the amount of water you actually use, so a quick shower will save you money and won't involve a massive tank of water being heated and then going to waste.
 However, one downside to this type of unit is that it doesn't contain a pump, so the volume of water coming out is largely dependent on your mains water pressure.